Buckeyes

 Glass bowl of melted chocolate.

-Transfer the melted chocolate to a smaller bowl so that the chocolate is deeper; this makes it much easier to dip.
-Stick a toothpick into the top center of each peanut butter ball.
-Dip the balls into the melted chocolate, leaving a circle of peanut butter visible on top.
-Let the excess chocolate drip off, then return the buckeye to the baking sheet.
+Pour the melted chocolate into a smaller bowl to make dipping easier.
+Stick a toothpick into the top of each peanut butter ball and dip it into the chocolate, leaving a little circle of peanut butter showing on top.
+Let the excess chocolate drip off, then place the buckeye back on the baking sheet.

 dipping buckeyes in melted chocolate